-Jesus' response to them was very telling: "Aware that his disciples were grumbling about this, Jesus said to them, "Does this offend you?
+And so we now look at Jesus' response to them in verses 61-63: "Aware that his disciples were grumbling about this, Jesus said to them, "Does this offend you?
 What if you see the Son of Man ascend to where he was before!
 The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you - they are full of the Spirit and life.
 Yet there are some of you who do not believe."
-(John 6:61-63) John writes a narrative note in the next verse, verse 64.
+(John 6:61-63) John inserted an important note in the next verse, verse 64.
 "For Jesus had known from the beginning which of them did not believe and who would betray him."
-Once again, we are seeing that life is all about choices - and Jesus knows who will betray Him and knows who will choose to walk another path.
+Just as God said the Joshua, "choose for yourselves this day whom you will serve."
+(Joshua 24:15) Joshua replied, "But as for me and my household, we will serve the LORD.
+(Joshua 25:15) Life is all about choices - and Jesus knows who will betray Him and choose to walk another path.

-To those who have followed Jesus then, and follow Him today - we know that Jesus has continually given them the opportunity to make life choices.
+To those who have followed Jesus then, and follow Him today - we know that Jesus has continually given the opportunity to make life choices.
 Jesus told Nicodemus in John 3:16-18 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.
-Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son."
-Could it be more clear?
-The choices here are to believe in Him or not!
+Whoever believes in him is not condemned, but

+Thirteenth Sunday After Pentecost, August 22, 2021, Liturgical Year "B" whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son."
+The choices are pretty clear and they are to believe in Jesus or not!
 To live or not!
-Throughout the Gospels Jesus continually gives more choices.
+Throughout all four Gospels - Jesus continually gives us more and more choices.
+Jesus give ALL people, not just Christians, not just Anglicans, not just Baptists, He gives ALL people - that means everybody!